mouseless/json-concepts/README.md

 ---
-title: .concepts.json
+title: json concepts
 home: true
-heroImage: ./assets/logo/logo.png
-heroText: a meta-schema specification
-tagline: to create and validate custom schemas in JSON
-actionText: Read the Spec
-actionLink: /spec/
-features:
-- title: Validate
-  details: Define concepts and validate any .json file
-- title: Browse
-  details: Convert easy-to-read .json files to easy-to-code .json data
-- title: Transform
-  details: Transform between .json files with ease
-footer: Made by Cihan Deniz with ❤️
+footer: made by someone with 🍅
 ---

+## <x-concepts-json />

-**.concepts.json** is a schema specification in JSON format which allows you to create a conceptual design for any type of data structure, especially those that represent a schema.
+**json concepts** is a meta-schema specification in JSON format which allows you to create a conceptual design for any type of data structure, especially those that represent a schema.

-This repository mainly focuses on the specification of JSON Concepts, but there is going to be a node.js implementation for PoC purposes.
+It is designed for definitions to have the same hierarchy with the schema files they validate.
+So by looking at a definition, you will roughly understand what schema it expects.

-Below is a sample concepts file;
+Here is a quick example.

 `CONCEPTS: endpoint.concepts.json`